4teamwork/ftw.linkchecker/README.rst

 Introduction
 ============

+``ftw.linkchecker`` is an add-on for Plone installations.
+It is meant to be run as a cronjob regularly to find broken links and references within Plone sites.

+How does it work
+****************

+- The config file is inspected and the information extracted.
+- Each Plone site is dealt with separately with its info extracted.
+- All fields possibly containing links are analysed and link/relation like strings are collected and stored as link objects with some additional info.
+- A check is done for each link/relation whether they are broken.
+- A report is generated in an Excel sheet.
+- The report is sent to the email addresses configured.
+- If a valid upload location is provided, the file is stored there additionally.

+Important note
+**************

 It's important, that this package isn't started by conjob in non productive deployments.
 This is due to the fact, that the command is started by a zope ctl command.

 Compatibility
 -------------